A whole region, not one town

 Towns matter

-Cape Cod is often better when you pick the right town mix instead of just saying yes to the whole peninsula.
+Cape Cod is easier when you pick the right town mix instead of saying yes to the whole peninsula.

 Beaches are not all the same